ray-project/ray/doc/source/cluster/kubernetes.rst

 .. _k8s-cluster-launcher:

-Managing clusters with the Ray Cluster Launcher
+Managing Clusters with the Ray Cluster Launcher
 ===============================================

 This section briefly explains how to use the Ray Cluster Launcher to launch a Ray cluster on your existing Kubernetes cluster.